Menander I: Reign

 Rev: Athena with thunderbolt.
 Greek legend: ΒΑΣΙΛΕΩΣ ΣΩΤΗΡΟΣ ΜΕΝΑΝΔΡΟΥ (BASILEOS SOTEROS MENANDROU), "Of King Menander, the Saviour".

-Menander was born into a Greek family in a village called Kalasi adjacent to Alexandria of the Caucasus (present day Bagram, Afghanistan).
-Although another source says he was born near Sagala (modern Sialkot in the Punjab, Pakistan).
+Menander was born into a Greek family.
+One source states that his birthplace was a village called Kalasi adjacent to Alexandria of the Caucasus (present day Bagram, Afghanistan) but another states that it was near Sagala (modern Sialkot in the Punjab, Pakistan).
 His territories covered Bactria (modern-day Balkh Province) and extended to modern-day Khyber Pakhtunkhwa and Punjab.
 Gnaeus Pompeius Trogus and Justin call him a king of India.
-According to Plutarch he was a king of Bactria, and Strabo includes him among Bactrian Greek conquerers.
+According to Plutarch he was a king of Bactria, and Strabo includes him among Bactrian Greek conquerors.
 He may have actually ruled over Bactria and may have helped Demetrius II Nicator, the Seleucid king, during the Seleucid–Parthian Wars.
 From the Hindu Kush, he expanded his kingdom to Gandhara and perhaps Kashmir.
 His capital is supposed to have been Sagala, a prosperous city in northern Punjab (believed to be modern Sialkot, Pakistan).
 According to Apollodorus of Artemita, as quoted by Strabo, the conquest of India by the Bactrian Greeks was effected mainly by Menander:

 The Greeks who caused Bactria to revolt grew so powerful on account of the fertility of the country that they became masters, not only of Ariana, but also of India, as Apollodorus of Artemita says: and more tribes were subdued by them than by Alexander—by Menander in particular (at least if he actually crossed the Hypanis towards the east and advanced as far as the Imaus), for some were subdued by him personally and others by Demetrius, the son of Euthydemus the king of the Bactrians; and they took possession, not only of Patalena, but also, on the rest of the coast, of what is called the kingdom of Saraostus and Sigerdis.
 In short, Apollodorus says that Bactriana is the ornament of Ariana as a whole; and, more than that, they extended their empire even as far as the Seres and the Phryni.